-- Deploy a factory cluster
+- Having a factory (edge) cluster join the datacenter (hub)

 By default the